-All impacts of social norm are relatively small compared to PWOM, which indicates that PWOM has stronger total impacts than social norm on positive/negative emotions, behavioral attitude, and intention.
+All impacts of social norm are relatively small compared to PWOM, indicating that PWOM has greater total impacts on positive/negative emotions, behavioral attitude and intension than social norm.
 Actually, the total effect of PWOM is more than twice the effect of social norm on both behavioral attitude (0.46 vs. 0.20) and intention (0.46 vs. 0.21).
-The effect of NWOM on positive and negative emotions is also considerably higher than those of social norm, indicating that NWOM has a greater total impact than social norm on emotions.
-On the other hand, both social norm and NWOM have almost the same level of total effect on behavioral attitude and intention (-0.25 and 0.21; -0.22 and 0.20).
-Thus, the relevance of including WOM in a TRA context is confirmed.
+The effect of NWOM on positive and negative emotions is also considerable higher than the ones for social norm, indicating that NWOM has greater total impact on emotions than social norm.
+On the other hand, both social norm and NWOM has almost the same total effect on behavioral attitude and intention (-0.25 and 0.21; -0.22 and 0.20).
+Thus, the relevance of including WOM in a TRA context is hereby confirmed.